|Skip Navigation Links|

 The Install/Update window is displayed.
 The label at the top of the window is: “Package Manager Web Installer/The following will be added to your system.”
 The publishers and packages to be installed are listed.
 Click the Proceed button to continue with the installation.

 If the specified package publisher is not already configured on your system, the Add Publisher window is displayed.
 The name and URI of the publisher are already entered.

 If the publishers to be added are secure publishers, an SSL key and certificate are required.
 Browse to locate the SSL Key and SSL Certificate on your system.

-If the publisher is added successfully, the Adding Publisher Complete dialog displays.
+The Adding Publisher Complete dialog displays if the publisher is added successfully.
 Click the OK button to continue with the installation.

 If a .p5i file contains packages from a disabled publisher, Web Install opens an Enable Publisher dialog.
 Use this dialog to enable the publisher so that you can install the packages.